Introduction to computational architecture

 Summary

-This course reviews the basics of 3D modeling to establish the foundations of parametric architectural modeling via different methods.
-The main objective of the course is to develop a computational mindset to maximize the use of efficient digital tools in architectural projects.
+This course introduces the students to text programming practice in 3D modeling (Rhinoceros3D).
+The main objective of the course is to develop a computational mindset to maximize the use of efficient digital tools in architectural design.

 Content

-- 3D modeling (CAD) where the fundamentals of geometry are reviewed and advanced techniques of 3D modeling are covered (2 weeks).
+- 3D modeling (CAD) where the fundamentals of geometry are reviewed and advanced techniques of 3D modeling are covered.

 Keywords